-Scotland is full of rich horticulture from its tended park and gardens to its wild woodland and landscaped Highlands estates.
-Every inch of soil here is treasured by locals and tourist alike, not to mention the keen conservationists who are committed to nurturing Scotland’s wildland.
+Holidaying in Loch Ness is full of rich horticulture thanks to its tended parks and gardens, wild woodland and landscaped Highland estates.
+Every inch of soil here is treasured by locals and tourists, not to mention the keen conservationists who are committed to nurturing Scotland’s wildland.

 Through conservation and a thriving habitat the wild hills of the Scottish Highlands continue to bloom.
-The landscape is a huge part of the tourism trade and people come to see its formal garden displays and its majestic wild terrain alike.
-From sprays of daffodils on forest floors to beautiful rose gardens surrounding old castles to cascading heather billowing off coastal cliff sides, Scotland is a country of colour.
-And it can seem that way more so in spring than any other time of year.
-This could be mostly owing to the sheer anticipation after bleak winters spanning the endless Highlands mountains.
+The landscape is a huge part of tourism and people come to see its formal garden displays and its majestic wild terrain what ever the weather.
+From sprays of daffodils on forest floors to beautiful rose gardens that surround old castles to cascading heather billowing off coastal cliff sides, Scotland is a country of colour.
+Of course, when Spring comes it can seem that there are way more flowers and colours then any other time of year.

 Here, we look at the flowers that create the most splendid, colourful and delicate displays right through to the gritty heart of Scotland’s natural landscape.
 The variety is vast and the effects are spectacular.
-Already coaxing the warmer weather to come along?
 Continue reading for some visionary wonders that will really get you in the mood for spring.

 Gorse – spectacular hillside hedge-like flower

-Common Gorse is widely seen in sandy, coastal soils and thin, upland soils.
-It begins flowering sporadically during late autumn and continues through the winter until flowering fully in spring.
-Its hillside appearance differs vastly from the flower seen up close; a chameleon of Scottish plant life.
-En masse, gorse has a real shrubbery effect as if covering everything in its vicinity.
-However, if you regard it individually it really is the most delicate and feminine looking flower.
+Gorse is a common type of flower and is widely seen in sandy, coastal soils and thin upland soils.
+It begins flowering occasionally during the late autumn season and continues to bloom throughout winter until flowering fully in spring.
+It’s hillside appearance differs from the flower seen up close.
+All together, gorse has a real shrubbery effect as if covering everything in its vicinity.
+However, if you look at this flower up close, it really is the most delicate and feminine looking flower.
 Evergreen gorse is tough, thorny and an excellent windbreak against the cold Scottish sea spray.
-But its pretty buttercup yellow petals also makes it the prettiest countryside backdrop.
+However, its pretty buttercup yellow petals also makes it the prettiest countryside backdrop.

-In Scotland, crofters and farmers traditionally used gorse as a winter feed for cows, ponies and other livestock.
+In Scotland, farmers traditionally use gorse as a winter feed for cows, ponies and other livestock.
 And its party trick?
 It exudes a scent similar to that of a coconut when in full flower.

 Heather- Ling and Bell have different needs

 Looking for that world famous purple spray across wild highland hills?
-Then you’re best searching out heather ling, the best-known native Scottish heather.
+Then you’re best searching out heather ling, also known as the native Scottish heather.
 This billowing and resilient evergreen mountain plant provides a comforting and nostalgic scene.
-Despite its seeming toughness, however, heather ling must be planted in a water-retentive soil and be given an annual trim in order to thrive in all weathers.
-Ling flowers July to September making it a Scottish Highlands summer holiday postcard favourite.
+Despite it seeming tough, the heather ling must be planted in a water-retentive soil and be given an annual trim in order to thrive in all weathers.
+Heather Ling flowers from July to September making it a Scottish Highlands summer holiday postcard favourite.

-The Bell heather has brighter purple/magenta blooms, and is found in high and rocky places.
-It’s more at home planted in a thin, gritty soil with high drainage.
-Generally it blooms slightly earlier than the ling variety.
+The Bell heather has brighter purple/magenta blooms, and is normally found in high and rocky places.
+It’s more at home planted in thin, gritty soil with high drainage.
+The Bell Heather normally blooms slightly earlier than the ling variety.
 In the wild, they often co-exist, with ling lining the damp hollows of rocks, and the bell inhabiting the drier areas.
-Should your holiday in the Highlands be during winter you can sought out hardier heather varieties that bloom during this colder season.
+Should your holiday be in the Highlands during winter, rest assured you will be able to find hardier heather varieties that bloom during the cold season.

 Cross-Leaved Heath – pretty blooms brighten boggy Scotland soil

-Heath is a more rarely found relation of heather although it also thrives in wet soil landscapes.
-In its ideal setting of peaty and boggy areas heath produces mid-pink blooms at the tips of the stems.
+Heath is a rarely found relation of heather, even though this flower also thrives in wet soil landscapes.
+In its ideal setting of soggy and muddy areas, heath produces mid-pink blooms at the tip of the stems.
 It offers a generous flowering period between June and October.
 A historic thought?
-Charles Darwin theorised that this species might be partly-carnivorous, due to it possessing glands.
-However, later research suggested that these were more likely to help the heath cling to its exposed surroundings in high winds.
+Charles Darwin theorised that this specie might be partly-carnivorous, due to it possessing glands.
+However, later research suggests that these flowers were more likely to help the heath cling to its exposed surroundings in high winds.

 Scottish Bluebell thrives most of the year

-The name even sounds beautiful however in Scotland it is known as the Harebell, and is not to be mistaken for the famous English bluebell.
-Aesthetically, it is generally bushier and features delicate, upright, branching stems and larger, bluish-purple bell-shaped blooms.
-Unlike its English cousin, which flowers in woodland shaded areas, the Harebell is adapted to poor, moorland soil.
-It is therefore seen mainly in dry upland areas as opposed to hidden trails.
+The name even sounds beautiful, however, in Scotland the Bluebell is more formally known as the Harebell, and is not to be mistaken for the English bluebell.
+Aesthetically, it is generally bushier and features delicate, branching stems and larger, bluish-purple bell-shaped blooms.
+Unlike its English cousin, (which flowers in woodland shaded areas), the Harebell is adapted to poor, moorland soil.
+It is mostly seen mainly in the dry upland areas as opposed to hidden trails.

 Thankfully, the English bluebell is very common in Scottish woodlands.
-This benefits Scottish holidaymakers who can appreciate both plants in various tourist spots, including formal Scottish gardens.
-Another bonus: the bluebell is hardy in low winter temperatures so can be admired throughout the year.
-It flowers continuously from late spring into autumn as long as temperatures are above 12°C.
+This benefits Scottish holiday makers who want to appreciate both plants, which are accessible in various tourist spots, including formal Scottish gardens.
+The bluebell flowers continuously from late spring into autumn.

-Interestingly, the harebell is under threat from the introduction of the Spanish bluebell.
-The latter is more aggressive in its reproduction.
-Conservationists have worked hard preserving what should really be termed the British bluebell, which is now protected by law.
+Interestingly, the harebell is under threat from the introduction of the new Spanish bluebell.
+The Spanish bluebell is much more aggressive in its reproduction.
+Conservationists have worked hard in preserving what should really be termed the British bluebell, which is now protected by law.

 Scottish Flame Flower

 This spectacular climbing flower is thought to have come to Scotland in the 19th century.
-Its roots are in Peru but it has become so loved and has naturalised in Scotland so well that ‘Scottish’ has been added to the name.
-The romantic flame flower can be found cascading down the walls of old Highlands gardens, especially old, abandoned ones.
+The Scottish Flame flower has roots that go all the way to Peru.
+This plant has become so loved here in Scotland that ‘Scottish’ has been added to the name.
+This romantic flame flower can be found cascading down the walls of old Highlands gardens.

-The striking plant can grow up to three metres tall and its extravagant scarlet petals bloom late summer adding to the romance.
-Expect flowering from July to September and afterwards luscious blueberries come autumn.
+This striking plant can grow up to three metres tall and its extravagant scarlet petals bloom in the late summer season.
+You can expect this plant to flower from July to September, and during autumn you can expect to see the arrival of luscious blueberries.
 A cooler summer is the ideal environment for this Scottish plant and it thrives in shaded, moist, peaty soils.
-Once it has established itself however, it is here to stay.
-The flame flower is edible (a nasturtium) and so would be an ideal addition to Aldourie Castle Estate’s walled garden.
-Chef would love to pick this for his artisan style fruit or green salads.
+Once it has established itself it is here to stay.
+The flame flower is edible and would be the ideal addition to Aldourie Castle Estate’s walled garden.
+Our Chef would love to pick this for his artisan style fruit or green salads.

 The Scotch Thistle

 Where England has the rose, Scotland’s national flower is the thistle.
 However less beautiful by far, there’s no denying its resilient and unique nature.
-It’s a true symbol of Scotland and we are proud to feature it as part of the design on the Aldourie Castle website.
-The Scotch thistle grows tall, strong and handsome, up to five feet in height.
-Once upon a time it was regarded as a weed but the modern gardener of today favours it for its architectural value is tall and handsome thistle can grow up to five feet in height, and although regarded as a weed in the past, is now gaining favour with modern gardeners for its architectural value.
+It’s a true symbol of Scotland and we are proud to feature it as part of the design on our website.
+The Scottish thistle grows tall, and strong as well as growing up to five feet in height.
+Once upon a time the thistle was regarded as a weed, but most gardener’s now recognise it as a flower.

-The thistle would be perfectly placed in the Aldourie Estate’s arboretum or woodland, for a wild, fairytale looks.
-However, it is naturally happiest in poorer soils, waste ground and roadsides and, despite its name, is quite rare in Scotland!
-There are of course other thistles that can be found more readily in the Scottish Highlands, most commonly the Melancholy Thistle.
-The flower heads feature elegantly overlapping purple-edged sepals, with reddish-purple florets so keep an eye out for these along your Highland country lane walks.
+The thistle would be perfectly placed in the Aldourie Estate’s arboretum or woodland, for a wild, fairytale look.
+The thistle is naturally happiest in poorer soils, waste ground and roadsides.
+Despite its name, is quite rare in Scotland!
+There are of course other thistles that can be found more readily in the Scottish Highlands, and are most commonly known as the Melancholy Thistle.
+This plant elegantly overlaps purple-edged sepals, with reddish-purple florets.
+Keep an eye out for these flowers along your Highland country walks.